lucasyoshi/lucasyoshi/README.md

 # **Hi there, I'm Lucas Hashimoto! 👋 🤩**

 I'm a software developer student passionate about coding and learning new technologies.
 I'm constantly seeking ways to improve my skills and build meaningful projects.
-I’m also going through a career change from Civil Engineer.
+I’m also going through a career change from Civil Engineer to the IT industry, and I am excited to the challenges this career path has to offer.

 ## **🔧 Technologies & Tools**
 ### [Link for all the badges](https://github.com/Ileriayo/markdown-badges)